zacharybryan/goodReadMeGenerator/README.md

 ## Description

-This is a app to generate a readme
+This project is a README generator designed to run in a command terminal compatible with node.
+It offers a variety of standard readme sections, the option to input a link to the deployed project and input file paths to add a screenshot.
+It's created in JavaScript, with Inquirer dependancy.

 ### Table of Contents